wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-axinom-integration.md

 ##Content Protection

-For configuring dynamic protection and key delivery policy, please see Mingfei’s blog: [How to configure Widevine packaging with Azure Media Services](http://mingfeiy.com/how-to-configure-widevine-packaging-with-azure-media-services).
+For configuring dynamic protection and key delivery policy, please see Mingfei's blog: [How to configure Widevine packaging with Azure Media Services](http://mingfeiy.com/how-to-configure-widevine-packaging-with-azure-media-services).

 You can configure dynamic CENC protection with multi-DRM for DASH streaming having both of the following:

 1. PlayReady protection for MS Edge and IE11, that could have a token authorization restrictions.
 The token restricted policy must be accompanied by a token issued by a Secure Token Service (STS), such as Azure Active Directory;
 1. Widevine protection for Chrome, it can require token authentication with token issued by another STS.

-Please see [JWT Token Generation](/documentation/articles/media-services-axinom-integration#jwt-token-generation) section for why Azure Active Directory cannot be used as an STS for Axinom’s Widevine license server.
+Please see [JWT Token Generation](/documentation/articles/media-services-axinom-integration#jwt-token-generation) section for why Azure Active Directory cannot be used as an STS for Axinom's Widevine license server.

 ###Considerations